zubinchopra/portaldocs/portal-sdk/templates/portalfx-notifications.md

 > [WACOM.NOTE] Server events may take up to 1.5 minutes to display in the Portal. **Using both server events and client notifications is critical to ensuring UI responsiveness.**

-#### Be specific

-Be as specific as possible and follow the voice and tone guidelines when defining notifications.
-Notifications are referenced out of context (e.g. within the hub and not the asset blade) and generic messages may not make sense.

 #### Never create dead ends

 Associate notifications with assets and ensure there is a clear next-action.
 When a notification is clicked, the related asset is opened.
 If a notification does not have an asset, it is essentially a useless dead-end. _Do not create dead-end notifications!_

-### Defining your notifications

-**NOTE:** **Using legacy notifications?** The below API was introduced in SDK 5.0.
-If you're using one of the older, PDL-based Notifications APIs, use the [Notifications v3 upgrade guide](portalfx-notifications-upgrade.md) to convert your code.

 #### One-time notification